alanyongy/tft-matchup-predictor/README.md

 ---

 ### 🎯 Key Features
-- Developed a custom OCR pipeline leveraging AutoHotKey’s `ImageSearch` to recognize multi-font player names in real-time.
+- **OCR using AHK:** Custom OCR pipeline leveraging AutoHotKey’s `ImageSearch`
-- Implemented a dynamic overlay to display next-round opponents in real-time
-- Built an automatic calibration system using fixed on-screen UI anchors
-- Designed logic to adapt to player deaths and lobby sorting rules
+- Logic to adapt to player deaths and lobby sorting rules
+- Dynamic overlay to display next-round opponents in real-time

 &nbsp;
 # 🧠 Implementation Overview

-🖼️ **Custom OCR System**
+🖼️ **Custom OCR System in AHK**

-AHK lacks built-in OCR.
-So I made one myself:
+- Implemented in AHK (which has no native OCR) using `ImageSearch` for real-time character recognition
-- Manually created a database of individual character images (A–Z, a–z, 1-9) for both fonts used in TFT’s UI.
+- Created a database of all alphanumerics (A–Z, a–z, 1–9) for the two in-game fonts.
-- Uses AHK's `ImageSearch` to detect character images within specific screen regions, making use of UI anchors to minimize the search area.
-- Reconstructs strings by parsing image matches, then uses them to match the current opponent to their listing in the sidebar.
+- Uses fixed UI elements to dynamically define tight search regions to accelerate `ImageSearch` calls
+- Reconstructs names in a consistent manner across fonts, using rules to handle ambiguity

+<sub>*Full details in [Section 1](#1-reading-the-player-list) of the technical breakdown below.*</sub>

 ---

 🎯 **Matchup Prediction Logic**
-- Implements the internal TFT matchmaking rules manually.
+- Replicates TFT’s internal matchmaking rules to identify potential opponents each round.
-- Accounts for edge cases: odd lobby counts, dead players, and rules that prevent facing the same player too many times in a row.
+- Incorporates rule exceptions for odd player counts, eliminated players, and repeat prevention.
-- Tracks previous rounds to exclude recent opponents, uses that data to compute eligible future opponents.
+- Maintains round history to compute eligible matchups and exclude recent opponents.

+<sub>*Full details in [Section 2](#2-indicating-possible-matchups) of the technical breakdown below.*</sub>

 ---

 💻 **Overlay Rendering**
-- Actively scans the sidebar using OCR to locate where each viable opponent is listed.
+- Continuously interprets sidebar contents via the OCR system to determine current opponent positions.
-- Draws indicators over valid opponent icons using AHK GUI elements, updating automatically with new information.
+- Renders visual indicators atop viable opponents using AHK GUI primitives.
----

-📌 **Screen Calibration**
-- Uses indicator UI elements to dynamically define screen regions for 'ImageSearch' scans, minimizing search time and optimizing character recognition speed.
+- Updates dynamically in response to UI changes, ensuring accurate and timely display.

 &nbsp;
-# 📚 Technical Writeup (the interesting part!)
+# 📚 Technical Breakdown

 ### 1. Reading the Player List

 *Generating the initial list of players, and keeping track of their location on the in-game sidebar.*
 > <details>
-> <summary>Click to Expand (seriously, do it)</summary>
+> <summary>Click to Expand</summary>
 >
 > ## Step 1: Locating Anchor Image
 > Search the right-edge of the screen for the following image: